ibm-cloud-docs/assistant-data/backup.md

     - `${file-name}`: Specify a file where you want to write the downloaded data.
 Be sure to specify a backup directory in which to store the file.
 For example, `/bu/store.dump` to create a backup directory named `bu`.
 This directory will be referenced later as `$BACKUP-DIR`.
     - `--release ${release-name}`: Targets a specific release.
 Otherwise, the script backs up the first release it finds in the namespace you are logged in to.

-If you don't want to use the script, and prefer to backup data by using the Postgres tool directly, you can complete the procedure to back up data manually.
+If you don't want to use the script, and prefer to back up data by using the Postgres tool directly, you can complete the procedure to back up data manually.
 Just replace all `kubectl` command with the `oc` command.

 ## Backing up data (Stand-alone {{site.data.keyword.icp4dfull_notm}})
 {: #backup-cp4d}

 You cannot use the script with a stand-alone {{site.data.keyword.icp4dfull_notm}} installation.
 Complete the steps in this procedure to back up your data by using the Postgres tool directly.

-If you have an OpenShift cluster, you can follow these steps to perform the backup manually.
+If you have an OpenShift cluster, you can follow these steps to perform the back up manually.
 Just replace all `kubectl` commands with `oc` commands.

 To back up your data, complete these steps: